Donna Kelce: Career

 Kelce pursued a 30-year career in banking, working for Mastercard and later specializing in commercial real estate finance at a Cleveland-based bank.

-Kelce has participated in charitable efforts connected to her public persona.
+She has participated in charitable efforts connected to her public persona as the mother of Jason and Travis Kelce.
 In one initiative, mugs featuring her likeness and a recipe were sold to raise funds for student lunch debt relief.
 Kelce approved the project and supported its mission.

 In 2024, Kelce appeared in two Hallmark Channel holiday films, Christmas on Call and Holiday Touchdown: A Chiefs Love Story.
 In the former, she portrayed the owner of a cheesesteak shop in Philadelphia, wearing an Eagles jersey with her son Jason Kelce's number.
 In the latter, she played the manager of a Kansas City barbecue restaurant while wearing a Chiefs jersey customized with a message from her son Travis Kelce.
 These marked her first acting roles, and Kelce described the experience as enjoyable and approached it with humor.

 In 2024, Kelce was named one of Glamour's women of the year.
 The recognition highlighted her role as the mother of two professional football players and her reflections on motherhood, ambition, and perseverance.

-Kelce will appear as a contestant on season 4 of the American reality competition series The Traitors.
+In 2026, Kelce appeared as a contestant on season 4 of the American reality competition series The Traitors.
+Kelce was the second person "banished" and the first "traitor" of the season banished.
+Kelce was the "secret traitor", a player pulling strings of the game whose identity was not only concealed from the "faithfuls", but also the other traitors and the audience.

 Personal life

-Kelce met Ed Kelce at Fagan's, a bar in Cleveland.
+Donna met Ed Kelce at Fagan's, a bar in Cleveland.
 They married in the 1970s and remained together for twenty years before divorcing.
 They are the parents of Jason Kelce, who played as a center for the Philadelphia Eagles, and Travis Kelce, a tight end for the Kansas City Chiefs.
 In 2022, they became the first brothers to play against each other in a Super Bowl, an event that drew public attention to Kelce as their mother.

-Kelce has spoken about her experiences raising her sons, emphasizing the challenges of parenting and her efforts to instill responsibility and independence in them.
+She has spoken about her experiences raising her sons, emphasizing the challenges of parenting and her efforts to instill responsibility and independence in them.
 Kelce also discussed her pride in their accomplishments and their grounded personalities despite their public success.

-As of 2024, Kelce resides in Orlando, Florida.
+As of 2024, she resides in Orlando, Florida.